DEBIAN PACKAGE POPULARITY CONTEST - Avery Pennarun <firstname.lastname@example.org>

 The popularity-contest package comes with a cron task to send the

-information out to us each night.
+information out to us each week.
 You can change where the submissions go

 by editing /etc/popularity-contest.conf.
 Normally, you will send the

 The result of the survey is available at

 You can find some sample analysis scripts in